 It’s essential that all design requirements are met to create a successful product.
 These requirements can be tedious to manage, but Auros can make management easier.
 In the software, customer-specific and industry standard requirements are managed from authorship through validation and even through customer feedback.
 Auros also allows internal knowledge and standards to be matched with requirements, making the process of achieving requirements more informed.

 Best practices are tried and true methods and techniques that have proven to be better than alternatives, simply because they produce better results.
 In Auros, the best practices for engineering are captured so they can be easily applied and followed.
-It is important to note that the Auros best practice methodology is a closed loop process, allowing the use of knowledge to be the source of new learning.
+It is important to note that the Auros best practice methodology is a closed loop process, allowing the use of knowledge management systems to be the source of new learning.
 Each documented best practice provides the necessary details to attain high-quality results.
 These best practices are then evaluated for all applicable projects.

 Auros gives manufacturing teams the ability to create, maintain, and publish DFM and DFA standards, which are then automatically delivered to and evaluated by the design team.
 Essential manufacturing rules and requirements are captured in Auros as discrete individual concepts, while new rules and requirements are easily displayed in the product development evaluation process.
 Within the Auros software, engineers can easily see how their knowledge is used across different projects.

 When organizations can simulate products, tools, and assembly processes in a virtual environment, they can minimize risk and save significant amounts of time and money.
 The Auros software makes this process even more efficient, as it gathers knowledge from expert stakeholders and brings it into the virtual environment, where it can be reused and applied by less experienced personnel.
 Product design Assessments directly reference model-based visualizations to make sure that reviews are completed with fidelity, and compliance is maintained across project lifespans, which also saves time and increases efficiency.